moorepants/eme150a/content/pages/syllabus.rst

 Objectives
 ----------

-1. To develop your analytical skills and intuitive judgment in mechanical design and the evaluation of structural integrity.
+1. Students will demonstrate the use of analytical skills and intuitive judgment for mechanical design and the evaluation of structural integrity.
-2. To improve your skills in identifying and using appropriate resources in engineering design and failure analysis.
+2. Students will identify and use appropriate resources in engineering design and failure analysis.
-3. To expose you to open-ended design problems that require conceptual and analytical problem solving and documentation of a design solution.
+3. Students will solve open-ended design problems that require conceptual and analytical problem solving and create documentation of design solutions.
-4. To enhance your skills in engineering writing.
+4. Students will demonstrate effective engineering writing.

 Prerequisites
 -------------